 Step 3: Create the user data file

-User data is a feature that allows customization of AWS EC2 (virtual machine) when it is provisioned and (if desired) with each restart.
+User data is a feature that allows customization of Amazon EC2 (virtual machine) when it is provisioned and (if desired) with each restart.
 I was required to install the

 httpd service and update the

 index.html page in this use case.
-I have a detailed note on user data at working-with-aws-ec2-user-data-and-terraform.
+I have a detailed note on user data at working-with-amazon-ec2-user-data-and-terraform.

-Step 4: Create an AWS EC2 instance with a user data file
+Step 4: Create an Amazon EC2 instance with a user data file

-This is the last step where I provisioned a couple of EC2 instances (the above image is of only one EC2 instance) using the infrastructure bits discussed earlier.
+This is the last step, where I provisioned a couple of Amazon EC2 instances (the above image is of only one Amazon EC2 instance) using the infrastructure bits discussed earlier.
 An interesting observation is that since I required the instances accessible from outside the VPC, I had to associate them with a public IP address.

 With all the above code, I ran the usual Terraform commands of